spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 .. note::
    You need to have GAMS installed to use this functionality.
    However, you do not need to own a GAMS license as the demo version works just as well.
-   See :ref:`Setting up External Tools` for more information.
+   See :ref:`Setting up Consoles and External Tools` for more information.

 The gdx backend turns the output tables to GAMS sets, parameters and scalars following the rules below: